mja65/Emu68-Imager/docs/included.md

 Whilst there are several tools/utilities included with the Imager tool, most of these are downloaded from the internet during the image creation stage.
-This helps to keep the package small in size as well as free to distribute.
+This helps to keep the package small in size as well as free and legal to distribute.

 ## Programs used by the tool